 Madrid at a glance

 Madrid boasts an intoxicating zeal for life reflected in its world-class museums, art galleries, delicious cuisine and unbeatable nightlife.
-With a celebrated history as the Spanish capital since 1561, the city holds a fierce pride for its culture and traditions while equally embracing an ever changing modern world.
-A vibrant atmosphere offering much to see and do, Madrid is a fantastic short break destination not to be missed.
+With a celebrated history as the Spanish capital since 1561, the city holds a fierce pride for its culture and traditions while equally embracing an ever-changing modern world.
+Madrid is a fantastic short break destination not to be missed with a vibrant atmosphere and so much to see and do.

 Getting around